alxsanborn/alxsanborn.github.com/source/_posts/2016-10-16-understanding-ruby-self-for-beginners.markdown

 Looking at line 9, we can see that self was added to the method.
 This is how we transform an instance method to a class method.
 It is necessary to do this because we are describing information about the entire class (the class instances of each dog).

-If we try to return all instances of Dog using an instance method, we get the following error message: Screen Shot 2016-08-02 at 11.06.50 PM
+If we try to return all instances of Dog using an instance method, we get the following error message:

 "fido", as an instance of of the Dog class can call on an instance method (as in example 2 of self above), but Dog, as a class, must be paired with a class method (self.method_name).
 When we want to ask the class for comprehensive information about it, we must call on it as a class, rather than as an instance.